caseyarnold/trip-calculator/README.md

 *Goal:* Given an entry and exit point, calculate the toll based on the rate of $0.25/km.

 *Code Overview:* The trip calculator has been implemented as a class in Python 3.
-The TollCalculator class is stored in toll_calculator.py whereas its unit tests, written using the built-in unittest library are stored in toll_calculator_tests.
+The TollCalculator class is stored in toll_calculator.py whereas its unit tests, written using the built-in unittest library are stored in toll_calculator_tests.py.
 Below is an overview of its functions:

 ```

-calculateDirection() -> Takes entry and exit interchanges as a string and determines whether the route is east-bound or west-bound.
+calculateDirection() -> Takes entry and exit interchanges as a string and determines
+whether the route is east-bound or west-bound.
 Returns either 'east' or 'west' as a string.

-calculateDistance() -> Given an entry and exit interchange as a string, it will determine the distance between the two in kilometres and return it as a floating point
+calculateDistance() -> Given an entry and exit interchange as a string,
+it will determine the distance between the two in kilometres and return it as a floating point

 costOfTrip() -> Given an entry and exit interchange as a string, it will calculate the total cost to travel this segment

-generateList() -> Given an entry and exit interchange, a list will be returned containing only the keys of the traversed interchanges ordered in the direction of travel
+generateList() -> Given an entry and exit interchange, a list will be returned containing
+only the keys of the traversed interchanges ordered in the direction of travel

 ```